Scaling of entanglement entropy and correlations in the variable-range extended Ising model: Dynamics of bipartite entanglement

 \section{Dynamics of bipartite entanglement}

 We now consider a situation where the system is initialized ($t=0$) in the \emph{fully separable} ground state $\ket{G}=\ket{0}^{\otimes N}$ of $H$ in the limit $h\rightarrow\infty$.
 At $t>0$, the field is suddenly quenched to the critical value $h=2$, such that the system undergoes a time-evolution given by $\ket{\psi(t)}=\exp -i Ht\ket{G}$.
-In the following, we explore how the time-dependent bipartite entanglement between a block of qubits of size $M$ and the rest of the qubits vary with $\mathcal{Z}$.
-Upon the system attaining the steady state at $t\rightarrow\infty$, $S(t)$ exhibits small fluctuations about a mean value (see Fig.~\ref{fig:dynamics}).
-We consider the long-time average of $S$, given by
+In the following, we explore transient as well as steady state bipartite entanglement between a block of qubits of size $M$ and the rest of the qubits vary with $\mathcal{Z}$.